Vedantjn/codemancers-assignment/Readme.md

 - Responsive Design: The application is designed to be responsive and accessible on various devices.
 - Input Validation: Includes input validation to ensure data integrity.
 - Error Handling: Handles errors and provides appropriate feedback to the user.
-- Image Uploading: Users can upload images for each restaurant, which are displayed in a carousel.
+- Image Uploading: Users can upload screenshots for each restaurant, which are displayed in a carousel.